Descriptions and Examples for the POV-Ray Raytracer by Friedrich A. Lohmüller

 7-Segment Display

-For sample files on this macro and for download
+For example files on this macro and for download

 of the include file "Seven_Segment_LCD.inc" go here: POV-Ray Objects - Electronics